rerun-io/rerun/docs/content/howto/notebook.md

 If you wish to start a new recording, you can call `rr.init()` again.

-The `notebook_show()` method also takes optional arguments for specifying the width and height of the IFrame.
+The `notebook_show()` method also takes optional arguments for specifying the width and height of the viewer.
 For example:

 ```python
 rr.notebook_show(width=400, height=400)